DarlaMember of the Youth Leadership Board

 Biography.

 Stephanie is a Senior Associate for The Raben Group’s Diversity, Equity, and Inclusion practice, bringing years of experience in project management, research, and innovative strategies and a passion for social change.
 Prior to joining Raben, Stephanie worked at the City of New York’s Mayor’s Office of Criminal Justice where her efforts centered around bail reform and reentry initiatives, including a city-wide program aimed at providing an alternative to traditional money bail that decreased pre-trial detention citywide.
-Earlier in her career, Stephanie worked at a number of nonprofit organizations throughout the New York City area.
+Earlier in her career, Stephanie worked at a number of non-profit organizations throughout the New York City area.
 Stephanie is a first-generation college graduate daughter of immigrants which has shaped her passion for advancing social justice.
 In her spare time, Stephanie enjoys traveling, being outdoors, and spending quality time with her dog.

 What song is energizing you today?